Eucharist: ‘just a symbol’ or what exactly?

 What we nowadays understand by “symbol” is a thing which is not that which it represents; at that time “symbol” denoted a thing which in some kind of way really is what it signifies’.
 The ‘symbol’ manifests the secret reality.

+The latter differs significantly from the worldviews of most ancient cultures in respect to its understanding of time.
 To summarize very briefly what it would require a whole chapter to explain at all adequately – the understanding of time in those other cultures is not, like ours, a linear one of historical progress, but involves cycles that invariably take society back to a primordial first moment of inception and renewal.
 A good example would be the way ancient Egyptian culture saw the ritually maintained procession of each day, and each year, as a constant renewal of a primordial struggle of light over darkness reflected in the origin myth of the triumph of Osiris and Horus over the powers of chaos.(6)

 The berakah ritual

-Our God, and the God of our fathers, may the remembrance of ourselves and of our fathers and the remembrance of Jerusalem, thy city, and the remembrance of the Messiah, the son of David, thy servant, and the remembrance of thy people, the whole house of Israel, arise and come, come to pass, be seen and accepted and heard, be remembered and be mentioned before thee for deliverance, for good, for grace, for lovingkindness and for mercy on this such and such a day.
+Our God, and the God of our fathers, may the remembrance of ourselves and of our fathers and the remembrance of Jerusalem, thy city, and the remembrance of the Messiah, the son of David, thy servant, and the remembrance of thy people, the whole house of Israel, arise and come, come to pass, be seen and accepted and heard, be remembered and be mentioned before thee for deliverance, for good, for grace, for loving kindness and for mercy on this such and such a day.
 Remember us, JHWH, our God, on it for good and visit us on it for blessing and save us on it unto life by a word of salvation and mercy, and spare, favour and show us mercy, for thou art a gracious and merciful God and King.

 Christian symbolism and eschatology

-But in explaining how the eucharistic ritual is also (as Dix claims) eschatological, we come to an aspect of Christianity that marks it as a radically new development within the world of Jewish ritual symbolism.
-For, if both the symbolism of the Jewish communal meal and the symbolism of the Christian Eucharist are eschatological, they are eschatological in rather different ways.
+But Christianity also represents a radically new departure within the world of Jewish eschatological symbolism.
+For, if both the symbolism of the Jewish communal meal and the symbolism of the Christian Eucharist are eschatological, they are eschatological in very different ways.
+To explain this divergence, we must return to the issue of eschatology which we broached earlier.

 So, there is an important contrast to be drawn with Judaism here.
 For Jews, the eschaton may be historical, but in the somewhat putative sense of an event that is yet to happen – and is destined, while history lasts, always to remain so.
 For Christians, the eschaton is an event that, for all its transcendent and eternal dimension, has already fully happened, and was witnessed to have happened on a given day of human history.
 Of course, this, in turn, forces, in the case of Christianity, a separation (which may or may not have sometimes been present in Judaism) between the eschaton as completion of history and the eschaton as history’s final moment.

 But it is also what happens when the Eucharist participates in the eschatological reality of Christ’s sacrifice.
-When, as Christ’s followers, we take our part in that ritual, we are brought into contact with an event (i.e. Christ’s sacrifice) whose occurrence is not limited in time to any historical moment.
-In evidence of this Dix cites passages from the early eucharistic prayers, where the atonement and reconciliation achieved through that sacrifice ‘are predicated not of the passion as an event in the past but of the present offering of the eucharist’.(7) This is not, of course, because that sacrifice is repeated at each Eucharist; it is because each Eucharist is the anamnesis of the one sacrifice whose reality it maintains eternally present.
+When, as Christ’s followers, we take our part in that ritual, we are brought into contact with an event (i.e. Christ’s sacrifice) whose occurrence, while temporarily located, also transcends history.
+In evidence of this Dix cites passages from the early eucharistic prayers, where the atonement and reconciliation achieved through Christ’s sacrifice ‘are predicated not of the passion as an event in the past but of the present offering of the eucharist’.(7) This is not, of course, because the offering of the Eucharist sacrifice repeats Christ’s sacrifice; it is because each Eucharist is the anamnesis of the one sacrifice of Christ through ontological participation in it.
+In short, the one sacrifice that is Christ’s contains each moment of future eucharistic celebration, and thereby remains eternally available to us.
+The implications of this are mind blowing.
+As Dix comments:

 The eucharist is the contact of time with the eternal fact of the Kingdom of God through Jesus.
 In it the church within time continually, as it were, enters into its own eternal being in that Kingdom, ‘in Him’, as Body of Christ (p.265)